 • Subjectivity: The interpretation of the house-tree person is highly subjective and can vary more than the results of an empirically based measure.

-• Cultural Factors: Cultural background can influence how people draw and perceive objects, which should be considered during interpretation.
+• Cultural Factors: Cultural background can influence how people perceive objects, which should be considered during interpretation.

-• Problems with Drawing: We are not grading the drawing on its quality as part of testing.
-However, if you have significant difficulties drawing the items, this may affect the amount of data we can pull out of them
+• Problems with Drawing: We are not grading the output on its quality as part of testing.
+However, if you have significant difficulties sketching the items, this may affect the amount of data we can pull out of them

-• Supplementary Use: The HTP is typically used with other assessment tools rather than as a standalone measure due to its subjectivity and the difficulty of drawing powerful conclusions alone.
+• Supplementary Use: The HTP is typically used with other assessment tools rather than as a standalone measure due to its subjectivity and the difficulty of pulling out powerful conclusions alone.

 Draw-a-Person Test